theonjs/theon/README.md

 ```

 Now the public API is available via `api`.
-Lets see how it was rendered and play a bit with it as end API consumers.
+Let's see how it was rendered and play a bit with it as end API consumers.

 In the following example we're going to register a new user:
 ```js